Araq/ormin/README.md

 ## Return Types

-- Selecting multiple columns returns a sequence of tuples of the inferred Nim types【F:tests/tsqlite.nim†L49-L52】.
+- Selecting multiple columns returns a sequence of tuples of the inferred Nim types.
 - Selecting a single column produces a sequence of that Nim type, e.g. `let names: seq[string] = query: select person(name)`.
-- `produce json` emits `JsonNode` objects instead of Nim tuples【F:tests/tsqlite.nim†L85-L89】; `produce nim` forces standard Nim results【F:tests/tfeature.nim†L450-L465】.
+- `produce json` emits `JsonNode` objects instead of Nim tuples; `produce nim` forces standard Nim results.
-- `returning` or `limit 1` make the query return a single value or tuple instead of a sequence【F:ormin/queries.nim†L736-L759】.
+- `returning` or `limit 1` make the query return a single value or tuple instead of a sequence.
-- Generated procedures/iterators return the same types as the underlying query (see `createProc`/`createIter` tests)【F:tests/tsqlite.nim†L70-L83】.
+- Generated procedures/iterators return the same types as the underlying query (see `createProc`/`createIter` tests).

 Examples: